thruthesky/fireflutter/README.md

 }
 ```

-By defualt, feed feature is disabled.
+By default, feed feature is disabled.
 To use feed features, add the following in app widget.

 ```dart
 FeedService.instance.init(enable: true);
 ```

-## url_launcher Optional
+## url_launcher (Optional)

 `url_lancher` package is added by fireflutter and it is being used to open url.
 If you wish to let users share links by sms, you need to setup in `AndroidManifest.xml` and `Info.plist`.
 See the [url_launch Configuration](https://pub.dev/packages/url_launcher#configuration).